iolite-LA-ICP-MS/iolite4-python-examples/README.md

 Example python-based plugins for iolite4.

 **Note**
 These examples are a work in progress.
-They are not necessarily meant to be used as, but are meant to demonstrate parts of the API and provide a jumping off point for your own creations.
+They are not necessarily meant to be used as is, but are meant to demonstrate parts of the API and provide a jumping off point for your own creations.